Aliases for EOGT Gene

 GeneCards Summary for EOGT Gene

 EOGT (EGF Domain Specific O-Linked N-Acetylglucosamine Transferase) is a Protein Coding gene.
 Diseases associated with EOGT include Adams-Oliver Syndrome 4 and Adams-Oliver Syndrome.
-Among its related pathways are Other types of O-glycan biosynthesis.
+Among its related pathways are Mucin type O-glycan biosynthesis.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring glycosyl groups and protein N-acetylglucosaminyltransferase activity.
 An important paralog of this gene is POMGNT2.

 UniProtKB/Swiss-Prot Summary for EOGT Gene